 It can be difficult to constantly avoid these various risks, but being prepared can help you to avoid them more often than not.
 If an individual is not prepared to recognize these factors, they could easily be exposed to them frequently without even realizing it.
 Over time, this could begin to lead them down the path of relapse.
 This is why it is so vital to learning to recognize high-risk situations and things that could jeopardize sobriety.
 You could even make a list of the various factors like this that you may encounter, which allows you to better steer away from them.
 This list can then be reviewed by someone else in recovery, as they may be able to offer valuable advice or insight on ones you may have missed.
 While making a list may seem unnecessary or boring, it could actually be a lifesaver down the road while you are working to maintain sobriety.

-One thing that many individuals neglect when it comes to addiction prevention is relaxation.
+One thing that many individuals neglect when it comes to coping skills and addiction prevention is relaxation.
 It can be far too easy to brush off relaxing because of being too busy, but this is very important.
 Addiction can come about through many different vectors, but it often begins with substances being an escape, reward, or relaxation method.
 Life can bring numerous difficult and stressful factors, and substances can become an easy reprieve from these things.
 In other words, substances can become a way for the person to artificially relax or relieve tension.
 This is where an individual must realize that they need to change certain behaviors in their life.
 If they do not find a way to relax or relieve tension in other more positive ways, it could lead to them falling back into old habits of substance use.

 The reality is that if an individual does not learn how to properly relax, it can lead to built up tension.
 If the individual is unable to relieve their tension in a productive way, it can build up until they relapse in attempts to feel better.
 While it can seem like there is no time to relax, this can be easily put into perspective by looking at all of the time that addiction consumes.
 When compared to the time it takes to obtain and use substances, as well as suffer the consequences, taking some time to relax each day is quite minute.
 Taking this bit of time can help to reward the person and ease tension, which helps to keep them on the path of sobriety.

-Under this category can also come the proper management of stress.
+Under this category of coping skills can also come the proper management of stress.
 Stress and tension can result in an individual falling back into patterns of behavior due to familiarity, instead of concentrating on what is new and correct.
 These factors can make it much more difficult for an individual to change and stick to their changes, hence why they need to be able to properly manage stress.
 There are several things that an individual can do to help relieve stress and tension, including taking walks, meditation, and positive social interaction to name a few.
 An individual can also attend therapy or recovery groups to help address their underlying difficulties like depression or anxiety.

 How Taking Care of Yourself Contributes to Addiction Prevention